RobotRose/rose_navigation/doc/automatic_navigation_benchmark.md

 ### Dynamic environments

 #### Dynamic 1

 ![Alt text](images/dynamic-1.png "Dynamic 1")

 The width of the testing area is 3 times the CR, the length is 10 times the CR.
 The red dynamic obstacle must be added testing area, at the halfway point.
 The obstacle must be added as soon as the robot is at a distance 'C' from the halfway point.
+The start and end pose are positioned 1 CR from the lower and upper edge of the test area.

 | C         | Reached | # collisions | Time | Smoothness |
 | --------- | ------- | ------------ | ---- | ---------- |